camunda/feel-scala/docs/1.11/value-mapper-spi.md

 Depending how the FEEL engine is used, the value mapper can be passed directly on creation, or is loaded via Java ServiceLoader mechanism.

-In the second case, create a new file `org.camunda.feel.spi.CustomValueMapper` in the folder `META-INF/services/`.
+In the second case, create a new file `org.camunda.feel.valuemapper.CustomValueMapper` in the folder `META-INF/services/`.
 It must contain the full qualified name of the value mapper.

 ```
-org.camunda.feel.example.spi.MyValueMapper
+org.camunda.feel.example.valuemapper.MyValueMapper
 ```